Acne.org Regimen Help Pages

 Q I am going to be swimming during the day.
 Should I do a third Regimen application afterward?

-A The consensus on the forums seems to be that swimming does not adversely affect acne and a third application of The Regimen is not warranted.
-Your skin may become very dry after a swim, so although you may not need to apply benzoyl peroxide again, be sure to take moisturizer along.return to top
+A The consensus on the forums seems to be that swimming does not adversely affect acne and a third application of The Acne.org Regimen is not warranted.
+Your skin may become very dry after a swim, so although you may not need to apply benzoyl peroxide again, be sure to take moisturizer along.

 Q Will my skin become resistant to the beneficial effect of benzoyl peroxide?

-A Propionibacterium acnes (P. acnes), the bacteria in acne lesions, cannot survive in the presence of oxygen.
+A Cutibacterium acnes (C. acnes), the bacteria in acne lesions, cannot survive in the presence of oxygen.
 Benzoyl peroxide creates oxygen.
 Therefore, it is physically impossible for this bacteria to develop a resistance.
-If The Regimen works at first, it should always work.return to top
+If The Acne.org Regimen works at first, it should always work.

 Q I like to lay out in the sun in the summer.
 Is this OK?